lammps/lammps/doc/src/Howto_lammps_gui.rst

 data as the run progresses, so they can be used to visually monitor the evolution of available properties.
 The window title will show the current run number that this chart window corresponds to.
-Same as explained for the log window above, by default, the chart window will be replaced on each new run, but the behavior can be changed in the preferences dialog.
+Same as explained for the *Output* window above, by default, the chart window will be replaced on each new run, but the behavior can be changed in the preferences dialog.